Dr Simon Bomken

 MRC Clinical Research Training Fellowship

-I am actively involved in supervising undergraduate, masters and PhD students within the Northern Institute for Cancer Research, as well as providing clinical teaching for medical students within the Great North Children's Hospital.
+I supervise undergraduate, masters and PhD students within the Northern Institute for Cancer Research, as well as providing clinical teaching for medical students within the Great North Children's Hospital.

-I have contributed a chapter on clinical research to the recently published MRCPCH Mastercourse book for candidates of the Royal College of Paediatrics and Child Health membership exam.
-I am also currently re-writing chapters on childhood lymphoma and tumour lysis syndrome for the Oxford University Handbook of Paediatric Haematology and Oncology.
+I have contributed a chapter on clinical research to the recently published MRCPCH Science of Paedaitrics Mastercourse book for candidates of the Royal College of Paediatrics and Child Health membership exam.
+I am also currently revising chapters on childhood lymphoma and tumour lysis syndrome for the second edition of the Oxford University Handbook of Paediatric Haematology and Oncology.

 - Williams MT, Yousafzai YM, Elder A, Rehe K, Bomken S, Frishman-Levy L, Tavor S, Sinclair P, Dormon K, Masic D, Perry T, Weston VJ, Kearns P, Blair H, Russell LJ, Heidenreich O, Irving JA, Izraeli S, Vormoor J, Graham GJ, Halsey C. The ability to cross the blood-cerebrospinal fluid barrier is a generic property of acute lymphoblastic leukemia blasts.
 Blood 2016, 127(16), 1998-2006.